loganbrenningmeyer/c-cube-printer/README.md

      - $screen(xS, yS) = (y + tb, z + tc)$
        - When looking at cube in negative x direction, y represents x-axis and z represents y-axis

+Projecting a cube with no rotation:

 <img src = "https://user-images.githubusercontent.com/26773050/192704553-cb0a48a8-2764-47ae-8c77-d0e21ade62b5.png" width = 80%>

+2D projection of vertices: